Mount Storm King is a Cruel and Vengeful King

-I would answer with something like, “You’re pretty close,” but then, compelled by a humanistic urge to Truth, would add, “but the trail only gets harder.
+I would answer with something like, “you’re pretty close,” but then, compelled by a humanistic urge to Truth, would add, “but the trail only gets harder.
 A lot harder.”

-Sometimes they would laugh, thinking that surely I jested.
+Sometimes they would laugh, thinking that I surely jested.
 How could the trail possibly continue to go straight upwards any longer without reaching the sun itself?

 “It’s rough-going,” I would say.
 Then I would reach deep into my motivational bag of tricks.
-“But the view from the top is my favorite view in the state” (this statement is true, by the way).
+“But the view from the top is my favorite view in the state” (that statement is true, by the way).

 Some of them would continue on, and some would even make it to the top.
 Others would simply sit there, waiting for me to pass out of sight so that they could shamefully surrender to Storm King’s cruelty.
 These I occasionally ran across in the parking lot below, shuffling along shamefacedly and trying to evade my harshly judgmental gaze (I assume this is what they’re doing, anyway).

 Do I say any of this to deter anyone?
 Of course not.
-The kind of people who do the King are the kind of person who will be intrigued at the promise of cruelty and despair.
+The kind of people who do the King are the kind of people who will be intrigued at the promise of cruelty and despair.
 These words are sweet talk to the breed of people who will make this climb.
 Are you feeling seduced right now?
 Feeling hot?